Floating offshore wind: History

 University of Maine's 20 kW VolturnUS 1:8 was the first grid-connected offshore wind turbine in the Americas, in 2013.

-The concept for large-scale offshore floating wind turbines was introduced by Professor William E. Heronemus at the University of Massachusetts Amherst in 1972.
+The concept for large-scale offshore floating wind turbines was introduced by William E. Heronemus at the University of Massachusetts Amherst in 1972.

 It was not until the mid 1990s, after the commercial wind industry was well established, that the topic was taken up again by the mainstream research community.
 A summary of projects and developments is given below.

-Individual Turbines
+Individual turbines

 In December 2007, Blue H Technologies of the Netherlands deployed the world's first floating wind turbine, 21.3 km off the coast of Apulia, Italy.
 The 80 kW prototype was installed in waters 113 m deep in order to gather test data on wind and sea conditions, and was decommissioned at the end of 2008.
 The turbine utilized a tension-leg platform design and a two-bladed turbine.

 A single floating cylindrical spar buoy moored by catenary cables.
 Hywind uses a ballasted catenary layout that adds 60 tonne weights hanging from the midpoint of each anchor cable to provide additional tension.

 In December 2009, the first large-capacity, 2.3 MW floating wind turbine named Hywind became operation in the North Sea near Norway.

 The turbine was constructed by Siemens Wind Power and mounted on a floating tower with a 100 m deep draft, with a float tower constructed by Technip.

 After assembly in the calmer waters of Åmøy Fjord near Stavanger, Norway, the 120 m tall tower was towed 10 km offshore into 220 m deep water, 10 km southwest of Karmøy, on 6 June 2009 for a two-year test deployment.

 Hywind, owned by Statoil, cost 400 million kroner (around US$62 million) to build and deploy.
 The 13 km long submarine power transmission cable was installed in July 2009 and system test including rotor blades and initial power transmission was conducted shortly thereafter.

 The installation was expected to generate about 9 gigawatt-hour of electricity annually.

 In 2010 it survived 11 meter waves with seemingly no wear.

 By 2016, the turbine had produced 50 GWh; an overall capacity factor of 41%.
 The turbine survived 40 m/s wind speed and 19 m waves and was sold in 2019, expecting 10 more years of production and tests.
 At the same site, the 3.6 MW TetraSpar was commissioned in December 2021.